Browsing Tag

 ‘Hercules’, a 2-8-0T from the Great Western Railway, visiting Norfolk for the season.
 It’s doing the whizz around the run-round loop that the locomotives do at Holt (a terminus) to get to the front of the train again for the return trip, so it hasn’t got its carriages attached at this point.
 The manoeuvre makes for more recording options.

 Working on the principle that the locomotive types must be alternating, I waited for the next one to arrive, hoping for another steam engine and perhaps something a bit larger than the little saddle tank.
 Sure enough, after another 15 minutes or so, along puffed a much larger tank engine, pulling a longer train of carriages.
-OK, not one of the biggest locomotives on this railway, but noticeably different in sound: a lot bassier, and, as expect, this comes across especially well in the omni mid-side recording.
+OK, not one of the biggest locomotives on this railway, but noticeably different in sound: a lot bassier, and, as expected, this comes across especially well in the omni mid-side recording.
 In this case I had the mics angled at forty-five degrees towards the departing train, which, of course, sees the greater emphasis from the omni mid mic on the disappearing sound around 130 off axis..

 Sennheiser MKH 8000 mics meeting half-a-dozen Easy Care sheep (yes, that has got to be the most unlikely and unattractive name for a breed of sheep, even if it describes them well!).